renovatebot/renovate/docs/design-decisions.md

 The script current processes repositories, package files, and dependencies within them all synchronously.

-- Greatly reduces chance of hitting simultaneous API rate limits
+- Greatly reduces the chance of hitting simultaneous API rate limits
 - Simplifies logging

 Note: Initial queries to NPM are done in parallel.